CarlSosaDev/Rails-5-on-Windows-10/README.md

+ Ruby On Rails 5 On Windows 10.

 Requirements:

 For a decent Ruby Stack and web development environment on Windows 10 at least we need the follow things:

-  1- Rubyinterpreter (the programing language).
+  1- Ruby interpreter (the programing language).

   2- Ruby on Rails (the framework).